 In that case, it is unlikely that they will provide a credit account for your new business without putting extra security in place, such as advance payment or tighter terms.

-If you believe that Liquidation is the best possible option for your company, please get in touch with the Future Strategy team today to find out more.
+If you believe Liquidation is the best option for your company, please contact the Future Strategy team today to find out more.